joshchretien/3d-print-calculator/README.md

 - **Automated Order Entry**: Complete barcode scanning workflow with full auto-population
 - **API Integration**: Real-time data from ShipStation and WooCommerce
 - **Smart Product Matching**: Automatic product and count detection from WooCommerce orders
-- **Source Detection**: Automatic Etsy vs Website order identification
+- **Source Detection**: Automatic Etsy, Website, and eBay order identification
+- **Order Search**: Quick search by order number to find and edit orders
+- **Returns Management**: Mark orders as returned with automatic payout adjustments
+- **Maker Attribution**: Assign orders to TJ or Josh for production cost tracking
+- **Scan Date Tracking**: Track when each order was scanned for sorting and analysis

 ### 🔧 **Data Management**
 - **Import/Export**: JSON-based data portability